Theodoor van Thulden: Work

 Van Thulden painted altarpieces, mythological subjects, allegorical works and portraits.
 His style was initially influenced by the Mannerism of the School of Fontainebleau but he later became influenced by Peter Paul Rubens, with whom he frequently collaborated.
 He played an important mediating role by bringing aspects of Flemish Baroque painting into the Dutch Republic.
 Gradually van Thulden's work became more elegant and he evolved towards a certain Classicism.

 Van Thulden explored the portrait genre and made group portraits of important families as well as individual portraits of prominent people from local political and religious circles.
 In some of these works van Thulden created a portrait style that included allegorical allusions and attempted to recapture the elegance and delicacy of van Dyck's portraits.

 Van Thulden also specialized in large allegories with a political message.
 His skill in this area is demonstrated by the decorations he made for the City Hall of 's-Hertogenbosch.
 He is known to have painted Justice and Concord (1646), The Right of the Four-Quarters of the Meierij District to Appeal Before the Court of 's-Hertogenbosch (1647) and The Request for Admission to the Union (1650).
 These works still hang in the city hall.
 An oil sketch with an Allegorical depiction of the inclusion of 's-Hertogenbosch in the Union (Akademie der Bildenden Künste, Vienna) was likely an earlier design for the allegorical project which was apparently rejected by the city magistrates.

 Churches in the Southern Netherlands also approached him for altarpieces.

-He was a capable and productive etcher who produced many original works and works after other artists.